SoFi Invest vs. Wealthfront – Overview

 Both Wealthfront and SoFi Invest are dedicated to providing excellent customer support.

 Non-customers can contact Wealthfront via email by using a form on their website.
 Wealthfront claims that all electronic questions will be answered within 24 hours.
-They are not clear, however, on what their phone hours are.
+Wealthfront phone program specialists are available week days during normal business hours.
+It’s important to note that Wealthfront’ phone specialists are all credentialed investment professionals, trained to handle both investing and platform related questions.

 SoFi Invest vs. Wealthfront – Cash Management